…an ever evolving event

-GlobalCastMD is a shiny, multimedia website set up by Dr Todd Ponsky, formerly of Akron, Ohio and now of Cincinnati Children’s Hospital.
-Under the heading “Stay Current in Surgery” There are about 25-30 surgical subjects ranging from the abdominal wall defects to Wilms tumours.
-Todd acts as the interlocutor with a variety of big name surgeons on their favourite topics.
+globalcastMD is a shiny, multimedia website set up by Dr Todd Ponsky, formerly of Akron, Ohio and now of Cincinnati Children’s Hospital.
+Under the heading “Stay Current: Pediatric Surgery” There are about 25-30 surgical subjects ranging from the abdominal wall defects to Wilms tumours.
+Todd and his research fellow Rae Hanke act as interlocutors with a variety of big-name surgeons on their favourite topics.
 For example Alberto Pena talks on cloacal exstrophy.

 Prof Mark Davenport

-President of BAPS
+(ex) President of BAPS (2016-18)